 Whenever a student will be absent or tardy, parents are required to call or contact the school through the Parent Portal of the website before 8:30 a.m. each day that the student is absent or tardy to inform the school of that fact.
 There is an absentee call line at x802 that parents can call outside of school hours before 7:30 am or after 3:30 pm to report an absence or tardy arrival.
 If the school is not notified of a student's absence or tardy arrival, a representative of the administration will attempt to contact a parent or guardian by phone to determine the reason for a student's absence.
+It is the responsibility of the student when absent to check assignments on Veracross and/or contact teachers via school email for any academic work that is missed from the absence.

-When a student arrives to school tardy or on the first day that the student returns to school from an absence, he or she must present a note, written and signed by a parent or guardian, explaining the absence or tardy arrival, to the Main Office before first period.
+When a student arrives at school tardy or on the first day that the student returns to school from an absence, he or she must present a note, written and signed by a parent or guardian, explaining the absence or tardy arrival, to the Main Office before first period.
 If the student has seen a doctor, documentation of the doctor's appointment must be submitted at the same time.
 Notifying the school by phone does not replace the necessity of supplying written and signed documentation for a student absence.
 If a student does not bring in note within 3 days of the absence, it will automatically become an unexcused absence.

-- In cases of unexpected dismissal the Main Office will not dismiss students after 2:00 pm, unless there is a dire emergency. - Absentee records are kept in the Dean of Students office and are noted on the student's quarterly report card.
+- In cases of unexpected dismissal, the Main Office will not dismiss students after 2:00 pm, unless there is a dire emergency. - Absentee records are kept in the Dean of Students office and are noted on the student's quarterly report card.
 Parents are requested to call the school immediately should they have questions regarding absence totals.